HOW IT WORKS:

 - Psychological consultation with a psychologist who is familiar with third party reproduction issues (The testing and screening is completed in 3-4 appointments)

 To eliminate the possibility of an unintended pregnancy, all donors must agree to use a barrier method of contraception or abstinence during the screening and donation process.

 Additionally, all egg donors and recipients are required to sign respective consent forms.
 The consents help to assure and document that all individuals involved in egg donation have been advised of medical risks and possible adverse effects, such as those that may occur with ovarian stimulation and egg retrieval.

 Egg Donation Process

 Egg recipients review information online and then select a donor based upon her profile information.
 Once a donor is selected, additional medical screening will be completed to determine eligibility per the FDA guidelines.

 Eggs are retrieved under monitored anesthesia and as an outpatient procedure.
 The donor must arrange for a ride home following the egg retrieval procedure and can return to work the next day.

 Egg Donation Compensation

 A donor is not financially responsible for any fees associated with the screening process, the treatment cycle, or the fertility medications.
 All donors are covered by a health insurance policy that covers additional costs associated with the donation process should a complication occur.

 Donors are compensated for their time, inconvenience, and the risk undertaken.
-The donor compensation package is $5,500 for a completed donation.
+The donor compensation package starting at $5,500 for a completed donation.
 All payments are made at the completion of the egg retrieval and sent by mail, arriving within 30 days.

 An egg donor may undergo a maximum of six egg retrievals per the recommendations of the American Society of Reproductive Medicine.